WICG/client-hints-infrastructure/README.md

 receiving.

-When an `Accept-CH` opt-in is received on the top-level navigation, same-origin subresource requests on that page will receive the requested hints.
+When an `Accept-CH` opt-in is received on the top-level navigation, same-origin subresource requests on that page will receive the requested hints, unless the client has reasons to avoid sending that information to the server.

 #### Example